Evaluating A/B Testing Methodologies via Sample Splitting: Theory and Practice: Motivating Theory

 consistent with the fact that the Bayes decision rule maximizes mean launch-only decision value (\cite{azevedo_etal_2020}).

-Note that these examples assume that the distribution of true impacts $G$ is normal only to help make the estimands concrete.
+Note that these examples make restrictive assumptions about the distribution $G$ only to help make the estimands concrete.
 Our sample splitting framework, introduced below, is designed to evaluate performance of methodologies without requiring any assumptions about $G$.